VuThiNgocHuyen/Piezomag/README.md

 # Piezomag
 Supporting data for Anisotropic Piezomagnetism in Noncollinear Antiferromagnets.
 These data can be used to reproduce the figures in the paper "Anisotropic Piezomagnetism in Noncollinear Antiferromagnets".
+The ".gnu" files are gnuplot scripts used to generate plots.